efadzli/IoT_NodeRED_ESP32/README.md

 # Arduino IoT Training using ESP32

 This code is for MQTT connection using ESP32 to HiveMQ MQTT public broker.
+This training will use ESP32 with Node-RED as an IoT middleware to communicate with Telegram, Web Dashboard and MySQL database.

 ## The hardware used here are :